 Sleep deprivation is a general term that describes a state caused by inadequate sleep quantity or quality.

 This also includes voluntary and involuntary sleeplessness and circadian rhythm sleep disorder.
-Sleep deprivation is not a specific disease but may increase the risk of various health problems.
+Sleep deprivation is not a specific disease but its side effects may increase the risk of various health problems.

 What causes sleep deprivation?